TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/add_smart_placement_sections.md

 \cond SOC_AM263PX
 ## Memory Configurator Changes

-Memory configruator generated the linker script only, therefore, goal is such that the generated linker script would also have same changes.
+Memory configurator generated the linker script only, therefore, goal is such that the generated linker script would also have same changes.

 Open `Memory Configurator`.
 And under that, open "`Section`".
 Something like following will be shown:
 \image html sw_instr_sp_mc_sec_open.png

 Click on Add button at top of the image.
-This would allows to add a new section.
+This would allow to add a new section.
 A Total of 3 new sections needs to be added.
 These are shows as following:

 \image html ti_local_sp_section.png